Michael Harris (public policy scholar)

-Michael Harris (Hebrew: מיכאל (מייקל) הריס, born January 6, 1956) is an Israeli-American public policy scholar and university administrator.
-He is currently the Interim Provost and Vice President for Academic Affairs of Tennessee State University and a Professor of Public Administration and Policy.
+Michael Harris (מיכאל (מייקל) הריס; born January 6, 1956) is an Israeli-American public policy scholar and retired university administrator.
+Harris served as the principal or co-principal investigator on many grants, published close to 100 peer-reviewed articles, and wrote 5 books and several book chapters.
+Harris has held numerous academic leadership positions and oversaw several institutions organizational transformation and innovation.

 Biography, education and early career

 Born in South Africa, Michael Harris immigrated with his family to Israel as a child.
 He was raised on the Moshav Shitufi Timorim in southern Israel, and is the eldest of three sons.
-He is married to Tali Harris and has three sons, Ronen, Asaf, and Amit.
+He is married to Tali Harris.